pratap-panabaka/gse-lockscreen-extension/README.md

 ### Gnome Lockscreen Extension (GNOME V45 and above)

 This extension is a improvment of [Control Blur Effect on Lock Screen](https://github.com/PRATAP-KUMAR/control-blur-effect-on-lockscreen) extension.
-- With this (gnome-lockscreen-extension) you can control blur effect and also set background images or colors in real time.
+- With this (lockscreen-extension) you can control blur effect and also set background images or colors in real time.
 - You can set different background images/colors for each monitor upto four monitors.

 > [!NOTE]